1. Keep the "Shift" button down and hit "F5"

 4. Clear Your Windows Search History

-The search function in Windows 8 is probably the one I use the most.
+The search function in Windows 8 is probably the one people use the most.
 It is by far the easiest way to locate files and programs instead of searching both computer environments.
 Windows 8 will learn from your previous searches to help prioritize which apps it searches first, but every now and then it's nice to make it forget.
-Since I do use this search function all the time, I want to clear this cache as well.
+Since I do use this search function all the time, it's good to clear this cache as well.
 Open up the Charms Bar and hit PC Settings.

 Click on the Search tab and you should see Search History at the very top.
 There is an option to Delete History.
 Click it, and the Search history will be cleared.

 And always remember to clear the cache on all your other browsers as well.
-While you can do this by going into each browser and clearing the cache, you can download CCleaner and clear the cache for all of your browsers at once (save the IE10 Metro app).
+While you can do this by going into each browser and clearing the cache, you can download CCleaner and clear the cache for all of your browsers at once (exceptthe IE10 Metro app).

 5. Clear Your Live Tile Cache

 The live tiles on your start screen cache the data that flips across them.
 Sometimes when you delete something, the cached version will still show up on the live-tile.
-I noticed this after seeing some of my deleted pictures flip up on the Pictures app live tile.
-To clear the live tile cache, open the start screen, and from the charms bar (Windows Key + C) select Settings -> Tiles -> and tap the Clear button under the clear personal info from my tiles prompt.
+I noticed this after seeing some of our deleted pictures flip up on the Pictures app live tile.
+To clear the live tile cache, open the start screen, and from the charms bar (Windows Key + C) select Settings -> Tiles -> and tap the Clear button under the "clear personal info from my tiles" prompt.

 2.2.
 Clearing Cache and History on MacOS